Conventions

 pass

-If the function is a method of a comfit
+If the function is a method of a comfit model, it should be documented as follows:

 from typing import TYPE_CHECKING # Import necessary typing packages